 Coffee shops are part of life in Jakarta, something that locals and expats have in common.
-For those living in the city, the range of options are wide, whether to order an espresso and drink in a hurry on your way to work, to hang out with friends, or even to get some photos for social media.
-With so many to choose from, I have decided to create the series ?Coffee shops to visit in Jakarta?.
-Sit down, grab a coffee, and come check out the first 5.
+For those living in the city, the range of options is wide, whether to order an espresso and drink in a hurry on your way to work or to hang out with friends.
+After 2 years living as an expat in Jakarta and visiting many coffee shops, I have decided to share my list of favorite coffee shops to visit in the city.
+Sit down, grab a coffee, and read on to find the best coffee shops in Jakarta.

 At Ombé Kofie the sense of design and space is brilliant – plants scattered all over the place, vintage bikes and furniture give a very charming look to the atmosphere.
 Here, from filtered coffee to lattes, it will be difficult to make a mistake.
 But what is unique is their cold brew (a cold extraction coffee, that is, it is filtered with cold water) which is charged with nitrogen to become richer and creamier, like a pint of Guinness beer.
-It is served through an elegant taps (similar to a beer) that stands out on the counter and gives the establishment an elegant look.
+It is served through elegant taps (similar to a beer) that stand out on the counter and gives the establishment an elegant look.

-The Dua Coffee is that neighborhood coffee shop, where you go and feel at home.
-There you will find coffee from different parts of Indonesia and it will be manually brewed by a barista focused only on this activity.
+The Dua Coffee is that neighborhood coffee shop where you go and feel at home.
+Here you will find coffee from different parts of Indonesia and it will be manually brewed by a barista focused only on this activity.
 The coffee is served in a small pottery pot that makes you want to take it home.

 Also, milk-based drinks, such as lattes and flat whites, come in lovely cups.

 Crematology can be found in 3 locations in Jakarta, but my favorite is the one in Cipete.
 This one of my go-to for a reason: it’s usually quite empty and quiet (at least on the days/times I visit), making it a great place to check e-mails and do something that requires more concentration.

 And if you are looking for something to eat, Crematology also serves a few bites to have with your coffee.